 - In February 2014, we issued a series of unsecured subordinated convertible promissory notes to new investors and several of our existing shareholders These notes were amended in July 2014 and are referred to as the 2014 notes, as amended.
 Pursuant to the 2014 notes, we initially received an aggregate principal amount of \$647,112, bearing interest at 6% per annum.
-The principal and all accrued interest on the 2014 notes was to be, on the consummation of the investment of a specified amount, automatically converted into either: (i) Series A preferred shares at a five percent (5%) discount on the price per share; or (ii) into ordinary shares at a fifteen percent (15%) discount on the price per share, on the date of conversion, as determined by our board of directors, all at the election of the 2014 note holders.
-On October 20, 2014, in lieu of such automatic conversion, we offered the holders of the 2014 notes the right to convert the 2014 notes into Series A preferred shares at a price per share of \$5.94 and to receive warrants for no additional consideration, all as if they were subscribing to purchase securities pursuant to the 2014 Share Purchase Agreement.
-All of the 2014 note holders elected to convert the principal amounts of their notes on these terms immediately prior to the initial closing of the 2014 Share Purchase Agreement and waived their right to interest due or payable on the principal amount.
+The principal and all accrued interest on the 2014 notes was to be, on the consummation of the investment of a specified amount, automatically converted into either: (i) Series A preferred shares at a five percent (5%) discount on the price per share; or (ii) into ordinary shares at a fifteen percent (15%) discount on the price per share; or (ii) not ordinary shares at a fifteen percent (15%) discount on the price per share; or (iii) not ordinary shares at a fifteen percent (15%) discount on the price per share; or (ii) not ordinary shares at a fifteen percent (15%) discount on the price per share of \$5.94 and to receive warrants for no additional consideration, all as if they were subscribing to purchase securities pursuant to the 2014 Share Purchase Agreement.
+All of the 2014 notes of the 2014 share Purchase Agreement and waived their right to interest due or payable on the principal amount.
 All 2014 notes were cancelled. - On October 20, 2014, June 28, 2015 and July 7 and 28, 2015, (i) we issued to certain investors and existing shareholders, 1,347,590 preferred shares for approximately \$8.0 million, which will be converted into ordinary shares prior to this offering.
-We further granted such investors and existing shareholders 673,827 warrants to purchase preferred shares (to be converted into warrants to purchase ordinary shares prior to this offering) at an exercise price of \$7.81 per share; and (ii) we issued to the 2014 notes holders 108,983 preferred shares and 54,485 warrants to purchase preferred shares (to be converted into ordinary shares and warrants prior to this offering) at an exercise price of \$7.81 in exchange for their conversion of all principal and accrued interest due on the notes in an aggregate amount of \$647,112. - On November 12, 2015, we issued to Telormedix SA, or TMX, 691,200 preferred shares in consideration of any and all owned knowledge or data of TMX, whether registered or unregistered, including, but not limited to, intellectual property, goodwill, clinical studies, and licenses.
+We further granted such investors and existing shareholders 673,827 warrants to purchase preferred shares (to be converted into warrants to purchase ordinary shares prior to this offering) at an exercise price of \$7.81 per share; and (ii) we issued to the 2014 notes holders 108,983 preferred shares and 54,485 warrants to purchase preferred shares (to be converted into ordinary shares and warrants prior to this offering) at an exercise preferred shares (to be converted into ordinary shares and warrants prior to this offering) at an exercise preferred shares (to be converted into ordinary shares and warrants prior to this offering) at an exercise price of \$7.81 per share; (to be converted into ordinary shares and warrants prior to this offering) at an exercise price of \$7.81 per share; and (ii) we issued to the 2014 notes holders 108,983 preferred shares and 54,485 warrants to purchase preferred shares (to be converted into ordinary shares and warrants prior to this offering) at an exercise price of \$7.81 in exchange for their conversion of all principal and accrued interest due on the notes in an aggregate amount of \$647,112.

+- On November 12, 2015, we issued to Telormedix SA, or TMX, 691,200 preferred shares in consideration of any and all owned knowledge or data of TMX, whether registered or unregistered, including, but not limited to, intellectual property, goodwill, clinical studies, and licenses.
 These shares will be converted into ordinary shares prior to this offering.
-We also undertook to issue to TMX 278,400 additional preferred shares upon the achievement of certain milestones, which may be met in the future.

-• On December 10, 2015, we issued to certain investors and existing shareholders 3,045,652 preferred shares, which will be converted into ordinary shares prior to this offering for \$18.1 million.
+We also undertook to issue to TMX 278,400 additional preferred shares upon the achievement of certain milestones, which may be met in the future. - On December 10, 2015, we issued to certain investors and existing shareholders 3,045,652 preferred shares, which will be converted into ordinary shares prior to this offering for \$18.1 million.